 ● Feel their job has a negative effect on their physical health:

-The data suggests that organizational concerns, like feeling underutilized or bored, are leading causes of millennial job hopping, along with interpersonal reasons, such as lack of trust in a direct manager.
+The data suggests that organisational concerns, like feeling underutilised or bored, are leading causes of millennial job hopping, along with interpersonal reasons, such as lack of trust in a direct manager.
 Working directly with millennial employees to break the cycle of unhappiness will help them find a place where they feel valued and engaged.

 The following tips can help employers establish a workplace environment where all can choose to stay and do their best work:

 ● Focus on wellbeing and employee appreciation.
-Taking an interest in employees’ overall wellbeing and recognizing them for their contributions builds trust and a sense of belonging.
+Taking an interest in employees’ overall wellbeing and recognising them for their contributions builds trust and a sense of belonging.

 ● Open channels of communication between leadership and employees.
 Employees who feel heard and informed report higher levels of trust in both direct supervisors and senior leadership.
 Transparent two-way communication helps employees connect to a common purpose.

-● Build a strong sense of purpose within an organization.
-Employees who understand and feel aligned to the overall purpose of the organization are more likely to work through challenges and stay longer at the organizations.
+● Build a strong sense of purpose within an organisation.
+Employees who understand and feel aligned to the overall purpose of the organisation are more likely to work through challenges and stay longer at the organisations.
 Leaders who communicate the noble cause and clearly outline how the team’s work contributes build higher levels of trust and commitment.

 ● Provide opportunities to make a difference.
 All employees – including millennials – want to be challenged and make a difference others value.
 Finding opportunities for younger employees to stretch and work outside their normal jobs from time to time will go a long way to build a sense of opportunity, a key element of a great workplace culture where employees choose to stay.